PARASHAH VAYAK’HEL (Exodus 35:1-38:20) Week 22

 This is the Lesson of the Torah of Love.
 “For this is the covenant I will make with the house of Isra’el after those days,” says ADONAI: “I will put my Torah within them, and write it on their hearts; I will be their God, and they will be my people.”
 (Jeremiah 31:33 CJB)

 The Torah of love draws us into intimacy with Adonai, which is His delight for mankind.
 This is the way into His glorious light.
 Torah is like a heavenly garden path which leads us to the throne of the Father.
-There, we may rest or Shabbat, in Him.
+There, we may rest or Shabbat in Him under the chuppah of His love for us.

 SEEK FIND SHARE